 Heparin inhibits reactions which lead to the clotting of blood and the formation of fibrin clots in vitro and in vivo.
 Heparin acts at multiple sites in the normal coagulation system.
 Small amounts of heparin, in combination with antithrombin III (heparin cofactor), can inhibit thrombosis by inactivating activated Factor X, and preventing the conversion of prothrombin to thrombin.
-Once active thrombosis has developed, larger amounts of heparin, in combination with antithrombin III, can inhibit further coagulation by inactivating thrombin and earlier clotting intermediates, thus preventing the conversion of fibrinogen to fibrin.
-Heparin also prevents the formation of stable fibrin clot by inhibiting the activation of the fibrin stabilizing factor.
+Once active thrombosis has developed, larger amounts of heparin, in combination with antithrombin III, can inhibit further coagulation by inactivating thrombin and earlier clotting intermediates, thus preventing the conversion of fibrin clot by inhibiting the activation of the fibrin stabilizing factor.